mr-eyes/bench_kCluster/README.md

-# Benchmarking scripts for kCluster
+# Benchmarking scripts for kSpider

 ## Installation